 Tip one - Ask for advice and do your research

-Before starting their renovation, Shannon and Dan researched online, and asked family members and friends for advice before making a plan of action.
+Before start renovating a house, Shannon and Dan researched online, and asked family members and friends for advice before making a plan of action.
 The vital knowledge they compiled meant they knew what to look out for and could avoid making mistakes, such as not budgeting enough for the cost of materials and labour.

 Having the right information and advice before you get started can save you a lot of time and money.
 If you don’t know where to begin, we’ve compiled a list of the eight most common home improvement blunders to avoid before starting your renovation.